4-Star Stocks Poised to Pop: BP

 With that in mind, let's take a closer look at BP's business and see what CAPS investors are saying about the stock right now.

-On CAPS, 94% of the 5,257 members who have rated BP believe the stock will outperform the S&P 500 going forward.
+On CAPS, 93% of the 5,133 members who have rated BP believe the stock will outperform the S&P 500 going forward.
 These bulls include BlackBart12 and All-Star TMFDeej, who is ranked in the top 1% of our community.

 Just last month, BlackBart12 tapped BP as a slick selection:

 This stock does not want to go down from its current level.
 The dividends will return to at least near former levels and when they do, the stock will react positively.
 Problems in the Gulf will continue to be more and more of a distant, albeit bad, memory (think Exxon Valdez).

 In fact, BP currently sports a particularly paltry forward P/E of 5.1.
 That represents a clear discount to rivals Chevron (6.7), Conoco (7.0), and Exxon (7.8).

 CAPS All-Star TMFDeej elaborates on the bargain opportunity:

 It's difficult to like BP as a company, but it sure is cheap ... even after its post-disaster rally.
 Even with the potential damages from the mess that it helped create in the Gulf. ...
 Plus, it's possible that [Transocean] will end up having to pay for some of the mess and BP won't be on the hook all by itself.